Koji-stack/Fermentation.app-ARCHIVED/README.md

-We want it to work with the widest spectrum of fermentation pratices : whether you are growing koji, making cheese, baking sourdough or any other activity that involves time and temperature control, you should be able to create the fermentation template that fits your needs.\
+We want it to work with the widest spectrum of fermentation pratices : whether you are growing koji, making cheese, baking sourdough or any other activity that involves time and temperature control, you should be able to create the fermentation template that fits your needs

+We are currently using the React-Native framework to develop this app.

 How it works
 ------------